marko2311/rest_api/Cart/README.md

   'size'   => 'XS',
 ]);

-// Item with same ID but different attributes will added as separate item in cart
+// Item with same ID but different attributes will added as separate item in carta
 $cart->add('1003', 1, [
   'price'  => '5.99',
   'color'  => 'Red',